department-of-veterans-affairs/va.gov-team/products/pension/intent-to-file-brief.md

 #### Hypothesis / Proposed Behavior:
 * By informing Veterans about pension ITF, users can kick off their application process sooner than later, and maximize ITF-based effective dates (ie: they don't wait to start their application).
 * By introducing an ITF step in the pension application, Veterans will be provided clarity on the ITF process and what they need to do to by when to benefit from it.
-* By communicating ITF dates to VBA, enable Veterans to recieve an effective date earlier than their online submission date.
+* By communicating ITF dates to VBA, enable Veterans to receive an effective date earlier than their online submission date.

 #### Assumptions: